Skip to content Skip to footer

 If you have become a victim of an attack, please contact us.
 We will provide you with assistance and all the necessary advice.
 Follow the instructions below.

-Report an attack to us
+Report an attack

-Change password to account
+Change your password

 • IT Helpdesk – in case you detect irregularities in central IT systems, e.g., email accounts, university-wide services